 Finally, use several techniques, listed just above to boost registrations. 😉

 LinkedIn post after event

-Once the event is over, nothing prevents you from continuing your communication strategy on the network.
-In fact, I even strongly advise you to do so.
-You will be able to :
+Once the event is over, nothing prevents you from continuing your communication strategy on LinkedIn.
+In fact, I strongly advise you do so.
+Doing so will allow you to :

-- Keep in touch with people who were registered,
+- Keep in touch with people who registered,

 - Find new registrants for upcoming events,

-- Work on your branding or that of your brand.
+- Work on your branding or that of your company.

 Okay, now you have all the keys in hand to create your future LinkedIn events, and much more. 😍